CC-Archived/promise-as3/README.md

 	promise.then( onFulfilled, onRejected );

-### Adapting immediate values, Promises and AsyncTokens
+### Adapting Immediate Values, Promises and AsyncTokens

 Immediate values, foreign Promises (i.e. a Promise from another Promises/A implementation), and AsyncTokens can be adapted using the Promise.when() helper method.